crkn-rcdr/Digital-Preservation/README.md

 ```

 `tdr-replicationwork` is a planning and decision-making tool in the TDR (Trusted Digital Repository) replication pipeline.
-It does not copy data Instead, it analyzes repository metadata in CouchDB to determine which AIPs require replication, from where, and to which target repositories.
+It does not copy data.
+Instead, it analyzes repository metadata in CouchDB to determine which AIPs require replication, from where, and to which target repositories.

 The output of `tdr-replicationwork` is a populated queue of documents in CouchDB (the "replicate" view), which are later consumed by `tdr-swiftreplicate` to perform the actual file transfers.